 How to create a clinical trial recruitment plan [template]

-Step 1: Research your audience.
+Step 1: Research the patient population.

-Step 2: Choose your channels.
+Step 2: Choose your recruitment channels.

-Step 3: Plan your tests.
+Step 3: Plan your advertising tests.

 Step 4: Create your outreach materials.